pydn/ComfyUI-to-Python-Extension/README.md

 6. Move the downloaded .json workflow file to your `ComfyUI/ComfyUI-to-Python-Extension` folder

-7. If needed, update the `input` variable at the bottom of `comfyui_to_python.py` to match the name of your .json workflow file.
+7. If needed, update the `input_file` and `output_file` variables at the bottom of `comfyui_to_python.py` to match the name of your .json workflow file and desired .py file name.
 By default, the script will look for a file called `workflow_api.json`.
 You can also update the `queue_size` variable to your desired number of images that you want to generate in a single script execution.
 By default, the scripts will generate 10 images.

 8. Run the script:
    ```bash
    python comfyui_to_python.py
    ```

-9. After running `comfyui_to_python.py`, a new .py file will be created in the current working directory that contains the same name as the `input` variable.
+9. After running `comfyui_to_python.py`, a new .py file will be created in the current working directory.
 If you made no changes, look for `workflow_api.py`.

 10. Now you can execute the newly created .py file to generate images without launching a server.